Strength Comes Through Effort! Here’s How to Get There

 7 Strength Training Tips for Beginners

 Of course, doing a cardio warm-up is essential before doing any fitness routine.
 However, this is especially true when it comes to strength training so we don’t get injured.
 When we do a proper warm-up, our heart rate will go up, and this is important so we don’t shock our bodies before lifting some weights.

 Start by doing five to ten minutes of light jogging, vigorous walking, or dynamic stretching.
 Dynamic stretching is a combination of moving and stretching which increases your mobility and body readiness.
-Some examples include: forward lunge and horizontal twist, high kicks, hip stretch with a twist, jump squats, T-push-ups, and jump lunges.
+Some examples include forward lunge and horizontal twists, high kicks, hip stretches with a twist, jump squats, T-push-ups, and jump lunges.

 Get Familiar with Equipment Options